What is the Homestead Exemption?

 If the Homestead value is $0 and you submitted an application, contact the Homestead Hotline at 215-686-9200.

 However, if you applied after the Sept.
-13, 2013 deadline, then your application has not yet been processed and will not be reflected online.
+13, 2013 deadline, then your application status has not yet been reflected online.

 I had previously been approved for the Homestead, but now it is no longer showing for my property.
 Why?